alexbruno/alexbruno/README.md

 I also have experience in developing NPM modules and JavaScript CLIs for resource distribution and reuse.

 Basic to intermediate backend skills with Node.js, PHP and Python.

-Practice on Linux and Windows operating systems with advanced features such as development tools and web services.

 Interest in DevOps, cloud technologies, CI/CD, automation and software testing.